Welcome!

 Our offices are open Monday through Friday from 8 a.m. - 4 p.m.
 ET (excluding federal and/or Massachusetts state holidays).
 All calls, voicemails and/or emails will be answered as soon as possible during our standard business hours.
 We look forward to hearing from you!

 For more details on becoming a vendor, please see below.
-To complete your vendor registration, please click here.
+To complete your vendor registration, please click here

-- An 8' x 6' booth with pipe and draping, 6ft table, and 2 chairs.
+An 8' x 6' booth with 1 6ft table, 2 chairs, and 1 floor length linen tablecloth (optional).

-- Company listing on the ASSP website with a link to your website.
+Company listing on the ASSP website with a link to your website.

-- Complimentary lunch tickets, parking, and conference registration for two attendees.
+Complimentary lunch tickets, parking, and conference registration for two attendees.

 Booth Additions